 Second Step: Read about the Buddhist teachings.

 Although book knowledge is not a requirement for spiritual awakening or following our philosophy of life, it is good for newcomers to get acquainted with its rich history and culture, and the inspiring example and life-changing teachings of the Buddha, the great masters, and teachers throughout the ages.
 Also, seek out experience members who can mentor your walk along the path; their familiarity with Buddhism can serve as valuable guides in your journey.
-Visit our Buddhism web pages here to get you further along the path.
+Visit our Four Noble Truths web page here to get you further along the path.

 Third Step: Practice the teachings.